miguelsrmv/42Porto-Transcendence/srcs/requirements/blockchain/NOTES.md

 *   `getCurrentDateTimeUTC()`: Uses the above functions to provide the full current date and time.
 *   `getCurrentDate()` / `getCurrentTime()`: Return formatted date and time arrays.
 *   `findLastIndexOfPlayer(string, string)`: A crucial public view function that finds the most advanced position (highest index) of a player within the `matchedParticipants` array.
 This is key for determining who won and where to place scores.

----

-## Future Ideas & Todos

-*   **Gas Optimization:** The extensive use of strings and loops can be gas-intensive.
-Explore using `bytes32` for IDs or alternative data structures to reduce costs.
-*   **Dynamic `MAX_PARTICIPANTS`:** Modify the contract to support a variable number of participants (e.g., 4, 16, 32), though this would significantly increase complexity.
-*   **Event Emission:** Add events for critical actions like `TournamentCreated`, `WinnerAdded`, and `ScoreSaved`.
-This would improve off-chain monitoring and dApp integration.
-*   **Entrance Fees & Payouts:** Implement logic to handle cryptocurrency entrance fees and automatically distribute a prize pool to the winner(s).
-*   **Write a comprehensive test suite:** Develop tests to cover all functions and edge cases, especially the winner progression and score-saving logic.